offfahad/human-face-sketch-to-real/README.md

 ![10000Epochs](https://github.com/offfahad/Sketch2Real-FYP/assets/19569802/f5a4e116-b28e-40a6-b2be-5c2e6fe7637f)

-## Conclusion

-Sketch2Real represents the culmination of a Bachelor of Science in Computer Science degree, showcasing the developer's proficiency in deep learning, mobile application development, and software engineering.
-By harnessing cutting-edge technologies and implementing them in a real-world application, Sketch2Real exemplifies innovation and excellence in computer science research and development.

 ## Credits
-Owner of the project is Muhammad Fahad.
-Gmail: mughalfahad544@gmail.com
+- I took the model architecture concept from this paper named as "Image-To-Image Translation With Generative Adversarial Neural Networks" from https://arxiv.org/abs/1611.07004 because they have provided a commom framework you just have to change the dataset.
+-  I trained my model on Google Colab around for 2 months just on training phase due to limited GPU computing units even on the premimum subscription.
+-  The frontend was also very time taking task due to drawing concepts.
-If you need the full trained model which is used in the project you can contact me :)
+-  If you need the full trained model which is used in the project you can contact me :)
+-  Gmail: mughalfahad544@gmail.com